-PHOENIX, Ore. — After months of silence, there may finally be new developments in the case of a missing Phoenix man perhaps best known for his time as one of the original Disney Mouseketeers — although, to friends and family, 76-year-old Dennis Day is enigmatic yet beloved character who has been gone for far too long without any clues as to his whereabouts.
+PHOENIX, Ore. — After months of silence, there may finally be new developments in the case of a missing Phoenix man perhaps best known for his time as one of the original Disney Mouseketeers.
+To friends and family, however, 76-year-old Dennis Day is an enigmatic yet beloved character, and it's been far too long without any clues as to his whereabouts.

 On Friday, a forensic team and troopers from Oregon State Police (OSP) were seen around a home at 510 North Pine Street in Phoenix, erecting a crime scene tent.
 Neighbors told NewsWatch 12 that the area had been bustling with police activity for the past several days, although none could explain the renewed interest in the case.